deepanshululla/pythonic_dsl/README.md

 # Pythonic DSL

-This is a python interpreter written in python using Antlr4.
+This is a tiny python interpreter written in python using Antlr4.

 The interpreter is pretty basic and only understands a few commands such as comments, if-else conditions, print statements, and evaluation Reverse polish notations.